-Dr. Clark and Dr. Kim are pioneers in the microscope industry.
+Dr. Clark is a pioneer in the microscope industry.
 This exact science allows for early detection saving you time, and costly mistakes.
 At Clark Dental Group, we believe that the best form of dentistry is done right the first time, and it lasts.

 KEEPING YOU INFORMED

 Does Traditional Sealants Have A Place In The New Super Magnified World?

 Molars have a high risk of developing caries (cavities) in the deep grooves that are present in the chewing surface.
 Dental Sealants introduced in the early eighties were the first attempt at prevention.

 Studies have shown failure rates as high as 90% for traditional sealants.
 In order to resolve this problem, Dr. Clark has pioneered a very advanced version of this procedure utilizing the microscope along with other new technologies.